-Benjamin Ingelow (1834/35-1925) was born in Ipswich, the son of a banker.
-In 1852 he became a pupil of A S Newman, moving to the office of W Slater in 1858.
-He became the chief assistant in the practice of Slater and R H Carpenter that emerged around this time.
+Benjamin Ingelow (1835-1925) was born in Ipswich, the son of a banker.
+In 1852 he became a pupil of A S Newman, moving to the office of W Slater in 1858, where he became chief assistant in the practice of Slater and R H Carpenter that emerged around this time.
 From 1862 he oversaw the building of the cathedral in Honolulu, designed by the practice.
 After Slater’s death in 1872 he became Carpenter’s partner, though he also worked on his own account and continued to do so after Carpenter in turn died.

 Lit: BAL Biog file